AP-047/gen_story/README.md

 ## Work in Progress
-This project is under active development.
+This project is under development.
 Future improvements include:
 - More voice styles and faster TTS
 - Additional visual themes
 - Branching story paths and user choices